 Executives and Upper Management receive a lot of information in a lot of ways.
 By visually giving them the status of the current portfolio of projects and displaying if it is on time or not to the deadline date makes it easy for them to know where they should concentrate their time and energy.
 That is what the status page shows – the percentage complete of each project in the portfolio based on the project status that is selected.
-And, on the right side, the number of days early or late (or if it is exactly on time) a project is (based on the deadline) is displayed in an easy to understand manner.
-With the two pieces of information – the completed amount and the variance for the number of days - the Management Team can decide together what projects may need more attention from the organization.
+In the middle top of the screen is the SPI KPI for each project.
+And, on the right side, the number of milestones completed overall and by project (when selected).
+The bottom left of the screen has a scrolling set of the Duration KPI's.

 The second and third tabs are a key set of KPI's for most organizations - the costs and related information.
 The Costs Status tab has the rotating Cost Metrics and the EAC and VAC KPI's on the bottom of the screen.
 The top of the screen has the CPI, Budget Percent Spent and Phase Cost metrics.
 The Phase Cost data screen has come card data showing the overall numbers and a matrix visual that allows drill down to each phase by schedule while the top part of the screen gives a visualization of that same information.

 In many situations, EPM Strategy creates the report so that it is drillable and then the Management Team can look and see what task(s) are causing the project to go late if they so desire.
 Or, this report can link to another report that gives more detailed information for each individual project that can display the task(s) that are causing the dates to move for a project.
 In this example, we are not a slicer but in larger organizations we may also use Departments, Project Managers, Locations or some combination of those and other important differentiators that an organization may use.